MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0303-Using a Configuration Profile to configure iOS and iPadOS Wifi settings.md

-# Practice Lab: Using a Configuring Profile to configure iOS and iPadOS Wi-Fi settings
+# Practice Lab: Using a Configuration Profile to configure iOS and iPadOS Wi-Fi settings

 ## Summary